 Jobs in accounting and finance are always in demand.
 This means you have incredible job security.
-And, because finance and taxes are fundamental to all individuals and businesses, you’ll have the freedom to switch companies or positions if you feel you need a new atmosphere or new challenges.
+And, because finance and taxes are fundamental to all individuals and businesses, you’ll have the freedom to switch companies or positions if you feel you need a new atmosphere or a new set of challenges.

 Cost and Tuition of Obtaining an Accounting or Finance Degree